How to Teach a Dog to Stay

 • Two treats fed at ten second intervals.

 Don’t go straight from one target to the next, make it easy for your dog.
-It is good practice to end the session on some shorter gaps and to surprise the dog occasionally with some extra good treats as the task becomes more difficult.
-As long as you don’t stretch the gaps between treats too quickly, the dog won’t make mistakes.
-If he gets up, you are increasing the gaps between treats too fast.
+It is good practice to end the session on some shorter gaps and to surprise your dog occasionally with some extra good treats as the task becomes more difficult.
+If your dog gets up, you are increasing the gaps between treats too fast.

 Once you have got your twenty second sit, and practiced it over several training sessions, you can begin to add some distractions.